rick427/Image-shrink/README.md

  - **On Mac** : ~/Library/Logs/{app name}/{process type}.log
  - **On Linux** : ~/.config/{app name}/logs/{process type}.log

+***

 #### Technology ####
 - Image shrink was built using the javascript ELECTRON framework.
-And as such, the application can be run on windows, mac and linux.
+And as such, the application run on windows, mac and linux.
 - The use of 3rd party libraries such as **imagemin** amongst others were employed to create the functionality listed above.

 Accepted images formats include; JPEG and PNG only.